modio/modio-sdk-legacy/README.md

 Welcome to the [mod.io SDK](https://apps.mod.io/sdk) repository, built using C and C++.
 It allows game developers to host and automatically install user-created mods in their games.
 It connects to the [mod.io API](https://docs.mod.io), and [documentation for its functions](https://github.com/modio/SDK/wiki) can be viewed here.

-## Getting started

-If you are a game developer and want to add mod.io SDK functionality to your project visit our [documentation overview](https://github.com/modio/SDK/wiki).
-Our [getting started guide](https://apps.mod.io/guides/getting-started) is a good place to start if you are completely new to [mod.io](https://mod.io).

 ## Usage

 ### Browse mods